-Educators of all kinds have risen to the many challenges during the pandemic, quickly pivoting to a whole new way of teaching and supporting students.
+Over the past few years, educators of all kinds have risen to many challenges, both new and old, while teaching and supporting students.
 Trust us, we see all your hard work and know how much you mean to your community.
 Even during tough times, teachers everywhere are lighting up minds and spreading knowledge.

 To show your appreciation to a teacher in your — or your child’s — life, listen and share from our selection of stories from teachers of all backgrounds.
 Then, #ThankAnEducator by recording a memory using our self-directed tools.
 These expressions of gratitude (and funny classroom anecdotes!) will be archived in the Library of Congress.